luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 ## Final solution

+Based on my research, I don't recommend using custom directives for implementing feature flags in your VueJs app.

-So my solution was just simply write a mixin that exposes a function that checks the feature flag value.
+In my case I simply wrote a mixin that exposes a function that checks the feature flag value.
 This function can be used inside `v-if` to achieve the result I desired from the beginning without the need to create a new directive.